 To pay for an Administrative Citation, mail a check and a copy of your citation (or note citation number on your check) to:

 Call 763-694-7730 to pay by credit card.
 Please have your citation number ready before you call.

 If you have been issued a Three Rivers Park District Administrative Citation and wish to contest the fine, you must contact the Park Police Officer who issued the citation.
 The Park Police Officer will re-issue the citation charging you with a petty misdemeanor or a misdemeanor, depending on the offense, and you will then retain all your rights to dispute the citation in the County District Court where the offense occurred.
 An administrative citation for a Park Ordinance is meant to be an educational tool that carries a much smaller fine than a county ticket.

 If you have been issued a county citation, you must contact the County District Court where the offense occurred.

 Contact the park office where you believe the item was lost.
-If the park does not have a record of the missing item, contact Public Safety at 763.525.6210 and ask for a Park Police Officer to take a report for the missing or lost item.
+If the park does not have a record of the missing item, call Hennepin County Dispatch’s non-emergency line at 952-258-5321 to report the missing or lost item.

 Public Safety offers a unique and fun environment for law enforcement professionals with opportunities for training and growth.
 Active eligibility lists are kept on file for a period of six months after a completed recruitment process.
 Applications and resumes are accepted only for open recruitments.
 View a listing of active recruitments.